techidaily/site-review-topics/source/_posts/in-2024-why-your-whatsapp-location-is-not-updating-and-how-to-fix-on-honor-magic5-ultimate-drfone-by-drfone-virtual-android.md

 Since it is a location-based app, many times you might have questioned like “how can I change my location on Skout”.
 If yes, this article is what just you need.
 We will assist you how to change location on Skout on Android as well as iOS devices.
 Scroll down and get to know more!

-## Part 1: 2 Solutions to Change Skout Location on iOS

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 2 Solutions to Change Skout Location on iOS

 ### 1.1 Change Skout Location on iOS using a GPS Simulator